lawrennd/qig-code/docs/source/theory/symbolic_computation.rst

 **zero coefficients** for the ladder operators, automatically giving the 2×2 + 1 block form.

-This includes:

-- Diagonal states in computational basis
+**For the quantum inaccessible game with Gell-Mann basis**, this block structure applies to the reduced density matrices obtained by partial trace.
+Specifically:

+- The LME (maximally mixed) starting state: :math:`\rho = I/3`
-- Partial traces of Bell/maximally entangled states
+- Partial traces of maximally entangled states (Bell-like states)
-- SU(2)-symmetric states
+- States along the constrained dynamics trajectory
+- Any qutrit state diagonal in the computational basis

-- Most states encountered in practice
+This covers the states encountered in the inaccessible game analysis.

 Computational Benefit
 ^^^^^^^^^^^^^^^^^^^^^